orbit-love/orbit-browser-extension/README.md

 ## About Orbit

-[Orbit](https://orbit.love) is the Community CRM for developers, helping organizations grow their communities and accelerate technology adoption.
+Thousands of businesses use [Orbit](https://orbit.love) to grow and measure their community across any platform.